.avif)

-These real-world, observational studies provide critical insights into vaccine performance under routine conditions and are particularly valuable when evaluating the inclusion of vaccines in national immunization programs or monitoring the long-term impact of vaccines already implemented in such programs.
+These real-world, observational studies provide critical insights into vaccine performance under routine conditions and are particularly valuable when evaluating the inclusion of vaccines in national immunisation programs or monitoring the long-term impact of vaccines already implemented in such programs.

 We also conduct observational medical studies that require informed consent from participants.
-In these studies, data collected directly from the participants are used in addition to registry-based information.
+In these studies, data collected directly from the participants are used in addition to register-based information.
 Furthermore, we carry out pragmatic effectiveness studies to evaluate the burden of infectious diseases, the benefits and risks of vaccines, and their broader public health impact.

 Scientific study examining the burden of pneumococcal disease in Finland during the current infant pneumococcal vaccination programme (10-valent pneumococcal conjugate vaccine, PCV10).
 The study uses data from national health registers.